viorellu/lurker/README.md

 - improved price field separation
 - prices are now sorted low to high on terminal output
 - added email alerting as well
-- script tocuhes the external files upon startup (making sure they exist)
+- script touches the external files upon startup (making sure they exist)